keboola/developers-docs/extend/generic-extractor/jobs.md

 The super-set of object properties will be `id`, `name`, `color` and `size`.
 In Generic Extractor configuration this is referred to as [`dataType`](#dataType).
 If the `dataType` configuration is not set, a name is automatically generated.
-This merging of object structure requires that the objects are in principle compatible, e.g. this would not be allowed:
+This merging of object structure requires that the objects are in principle compatible.
+The responses are merged into type-less tables.
+This means that values `42` and `apples` are perfectly compatible because they will get converted to string.
+Also a scalar value and and array value are compatible, because the scalar is [upgraded to array](#upgrading-to-array).
+Therefore the incompatible combinations are:

+- scalar value and object value
+- object value and array value

+E.g. this would not be allowed:

 {% highlight json %}
 [